 You can’t beat the value in this set of women’s running underwear.
 Four pairs of quality briefs for a very decent price, and they have many of the same features the more pricey ones do.

-Customers do report that they often receive different colored items to what they ordered.
+Customers do report that they often receive different colored items than what they ordered.
 But for the value, we believe you can’t be too picky!